BLSQ/openhexa-templates-ds/dhis2_extract_data_elements/README.md

 | End date | String | No | - | End date for the extraction (today by default) |
 | Output file | String | No | - | Custom output file path in workspace (default: auto-generated) |

+⚠️

+A valid DHIS2 data extraction request is composed of *one unit of information for each dimension*:

+* Data dimension (what?): Data elements
+* Spatial dimension (where?): Organisation units **or** Organisation unit groups
+* Temporal dimension (when?): Start date, End date

+Multiple parameters per dimension are not allowed.
+For example, you cannot specify both organisation units and organisation unit groups, or both start date and end date.

 ## Output

 The pipeline generates a Parquet file containing the extracted data values with enriched metadata.
 By default, the file is saved to: